wordswords/dotfiles/README.md

 11. `docker-compose up` will spin up the docker container(s) using docker-compose and run it in the foreground, and output all the logs to the terminal.
 Useful for troubleshooting.
-12. `docker-compose logs -f <container id>` will attach to the container id and tail -f the logs.
+12. `docker-compose logs -f <container id>` will attach to the container ID and tail -f the logs.
 13. `docker-compose pull` will update all the containers in the docker-compose file with the latest versions of the container tags.

-Also checkout the notes I took from the Docker Deep Dive book here:
+Also, check out the notes I took from the Docker Deep Dive book here:
 [https://github.com/wordswords/dotfiles/blob/master/notes/DOCKERNOTES.md](https://github.com/wordswords/dotfiles/blob/master/notes/DOCKERNOTES.md)

 ## Troubleshooting Disk I/O performance Notes